Mk 12 Special Purpose Rifle: Upper receiver

 The majority of the SPR upper receivers were initially supplied by Colt, with others being produced by Diemaco (now Colt Canada).
 Colt had been outsourcing parts of its production to Diemaco for several years, then purchased Diemaco in February 2005.
 It is unclear whether the upper receivers for the later SPRs came solely from ArmaLite, or were a mix of receivers from ArmaLite and Colt/Diemaco.

 All of these upper receivers are flat-topped, but have been seen with either the old-style teardrop forward assist or the newer round style.

 Lower receiver

 When the SPR program was still just an upper receiver assembly (and not a complete rifle), Crane assembled all of its prototypes using either M16A1 or M4A1 lower receivers, because the full auto trigger group in these lower receivers provided a consistent pull while the more common 3-round burst trigger groups didn't.

 While a number of trigger options were tried in the end, the Knight's Armament Company (KAC) 2-stage trigger was finally decided upon as the standard.
 Most of the obsolete M16A1 lower receivers were turned into NSWC Crane for disposal.

 Barrel

 An 18-inch (457 mm) (MOD 0/1) or 16-inch (406 mm) (MOD H) threaded-muzzle match-grade free floating stainless steel heavy barrel with a 1:7 (178 mm) rifling twist ratio is standard for the SPR.

 The barrels are manufactured by Douglas Barrels with a unique contour that reduced weight but maintained rigidity for accuracy.
 An OPS Inc. muzzle brake and collar (to align the OPS Inc. 12th Model Suppressor) is installed with the barrel.

 These barrels were designed to take advantage of the new Mk 262 cartridge, which uses a 77-grain (5 g) bullet.

+Some early Mod H's were made using Noveske barrels but eventually switched back to the Douglas barrels commonly shared across the other variants.